 cost = sum ( 1 <= i <= n ) ( d(p(i),p(i+1)) )where p(n+1) is understood to mean p(1).

 The greedy algorithm starts at one of the cities, and then successively moves to the nearest unvisited city, producing a tour.
 The tour may depend on the starting city, and so all n cities are tried.
 At the end, the shortest observed tour is reported.

-tsp_greedy is available in a MATLAB version.
+tsp_greedy is available in a MATLAB version and a Python version.

 change_making, a MATLAB code which considers the change making problem, in which a given sum is to be formed using coins of various denominations.

 cities, a MATLAB code which handles various problems associated with a set of "cities" on a map.